deaddog/CommandLineParsing/readme.md

 - `public static Message MessageTryParse(string, out MyClass)`, which can return a custom message in case parsing fails.

 The methods are loaded using reflection, so you **must be exact** when naming them in classes.
+Additionally you can specify a custom parser for your specific context.

 ### Menus
 When the user is to select an item from a predefined collection, a `Menu` (or `SelectionMenu` when selecting multiple items) can be used to display a menu to the user with the available options.